Shrit1401/Daydream/Readme.md

-# ✨ What I’m Building
+# ✨ What I'm Building

 **Daydream** is an emotional reflection assistant.
 Users write journal entries about their daily thoughts, actions, or feelings — anything from
-_“I have to go to LA”_, _“I want to build a startup”_, to _“I don’t want to study anymore, but I have to.”_
+_"I have to go to LA"_, _"I want to build a startup"_, to _"I don't want to study anymore, but I have to."_
 Daydream responds to each entry with a meaningful reflection, insight, or encouragement.

 ---